-Cobram pool has performed quite poorly compared to the benchmark for attendance, generally being below the benchmark and in the 2015/16 and 2016/17 at less than 30% of the
+Cobram pool has performed quite poorly compared to the benchmark for attendance, generally being below the benchmark and in the 2015/16 and 2016/17 at less than 30% of the benchmark attendances well below.
+This has resulted in Key Performance Area (KPA) Ratings of 20 for these years which is in the 'marginal' range.

-With the exception of support of the swimming club there is little evidence of community involvement in the operation of the Cobram to meet the standards of a local swimming pool facility.

-Pool which has resulted in ratings of 20 which is at the lowest end of marginal bordering on not acceptable.
+With the exception of support of the swimming club there is little evidence of community involvement in the operation of the Cobram Pool which has resulted in ratings of 20 which is at the lowest end of marginal bordering on not acceptable.

-The Cobram Pool has scored at 40 which is at the higher end of marginal based on its capacity
+The Cobram Pool has scored at 40 which is at the higher end of marginal based on its capacity to meet the standards of a local swimming pool facility.